Do you raise your own pigs?

-Again, you can check out the tutorial for the entire process here.
+Again, you can have a look at the tutorial for the entire process.
 I will say, now that we’ve butchered more pigs, it has become a little less taxing, and we gave ourselves a better set-up for handling butchering pigs too.

 Also, we go ahead and divide our meat out during the butchering process.
 Meaning, when we load the meat in the cooler we have 2 hams, 2 front shoulders, and then the 2 sides of the pig.
-I don’t just leave the pig divided in two and place the two complete halves in the cooler.
-It is too bulky and more work when I go to process.
+I don’t just leave the pig divided in 2 and place the 2 complete halves in the cooler.
+It is too bulky and more work when I go to process it.

 2. Get Your Equipment Ready

 Now, when you decide to process your own meat there are a few items you will definitely need.
 The first item is a good butchering knife and knife sharpener.
 Butchering meat goes so much easier if you have a knife that is easy to handle and stays sharp.